tuhinjubcse/tuhinjubcse.github.io/index.md

 ![Image](images/pic.jpg)

 ## About me
 I am from Columbia Natural Language Processing group ,fortunate to be advised by my amazing advisors <a href="http://www.cs.columbia.edu/~kathy/" title="Title"> Professor Kathleen McKeown </a>  and  <a href="http://www.cs.columbia.edu/~smara/" title="Title"> Professor Smaranda Muresan </a>.I collaborate closely with <a href="http://www.cs.columbia.edu/~chidey/" title="Title"> Christopher Hidey  </a> who mentored me and introduced me to NLP research.I am highly interested in Argument Mining, Dialogue Understanding, Discourse and Pragmatics, Textual Inference ,Modeling Implicit Semantics & Transfer learning for NLP.
 Prior to joining Grad school I was an engineer at UBER and Amazon.
-When not doing NLP, I love reading.I love Morissey and The Smiths and feel they are the best band in the world :)

 ## Research Focus